Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Simulation setting and results

 \subsection{Identification of EST corrections beyond the Nambu-Got{\={o}} approximation}

 The most efficient way to identify EST corrections beyond the Nambu-Got{\={o}} approximation is to study the behavior of the ground-state energy $E_0$ as a function of the temperature, as the deconfinement transition is approached from below, at a fixed value of $\beta$ (i.e. at fixed lattice spacing $a$) and varying the temperature by changing the value of $N_t$.
 For this purpose, we performed additional sets of simulations, whose details are reported in tab.~\ref{table:3}, in tab.~\ref{table:4}, and in tab.~\ref{table:4bis}.
-For each of the configuration ensembles produced in these runs, we extracted the value of $E_0$ (defined as the inverse of the correlation length $\xi$) from a fit to eq.~(\ref{largeR2}) at sufficiently large distances.
+For each of the configuration ensembles produced in these runs, we extracted the value of $E_0$ (defined as the inverse of the correlation length $\xi$).
 The results of these fits are reported in tab.~\ref{table:5}, in tab.~\ref{table:6}, and in tab.~\ref{table:6bis}, respectively.

+At temperatures close to the deconfinement transition, the large values of the correlation length required a careful treatment of effects due to the finiteness of the spatial extent of the system.
+We addressed this issue in two ways. \begin{enumerate} \item For some $N_t$ values, we repeated our simulations on lattices of larger spatial sizes, $N_s=160$ and $N_s=240$, as shown in tab.~\ref{table:3}, in tab.~\ref{table:4}, and in tab.~\ref{table:4bis}. \item We generalized eq.~(\ref{largeR2}) by including the contributions to the correlator not only from the first periodic copy of the system, but all of the copies whose contribution was larger than the statistical error of the simulations. \end{enumerate} For the remaining sets of simulations, i.e. those corresponding to $N_t\geq 7$ for $\beta=9$, to $N_t\geq 9$ for $\beta=12.15266$, and to $N_t\geq 10$ for $\beta=13.42445$, we fitted our data using eq.~(\ref{largeR2}).

 Studying the EST corrections through the analysis of the ground-state energy has two main advantages.
 Firstly, in this setting the Nambu-Got{\={o}} expectation for $E_0$ is exactly known and is given by eq.~\ref{E0}, which we recall here